FlexBE/flex_nav_turtlebot3_demo/README.md

      *  The mid- and low-level planners run concurrently as they try to follow the global path defined by the high-level planner.

+ *or*

+ * `ros2 launch flex_nav_turtlebot3_demo_bringup pure_pursuit.launch.py`
+     * This version loads a defined patrol path based on static map
+     * Be sure to use `amcl.launch.py` for localization relative to known map locations for this demo
+     * The system uses basic pure pursuit path following node.
+     * This demo does NOT have obstacle avoidance, and is mainly to demonstrate `GetPathByName` and `PurePursuit` nodes.
+     * See CHANGELOG.rst for limitations of this demo

 ### FlexBE Operation
 After startup, all control is through the FlexBE App operator interface and RViz.